-Let’s talk about cat food!
-You already know your kitty likes tasty treats just as much as you do, but how do you go about picking a food?
-Smart owners invest in a healthy source of nutrients to ensure their pet is always full of energy.
+Let’s talk about cat food.
+You probably already know your kitty loves tasty fish and treats, but picking a balanced and healthy regular food is just as important.
+But how do you figure out what to give your cat?
+Smart owners invest in a quality source of nutrients to ensure their pet is always full of energy.

 - Feeding kittens